 - Car and semitruck accidents, as discussed above

 - Medical malpractice, when a practitioner or group is negligent with a diagnosis or treatment

 - Nursing home negligence, such as falls, improper monitoring, infected sores, etc.

 - Defects in consumer products, like medications and household goods

 - Faulty railroad crossings

 We’ve sadly seen many dog bite claims in Fishers and Hamilton County that leave the victims not only physically injured but also emotionally traumatized.
-In the entire country, more than four million people are bitten by dogs every year, and 1/5 of these cases require medical attention.

 Dog bites have a number of negative consequences, both individually and collectively: